 2. Faster Internet.
 The ability to switch over to a faster connection when necessary maximizes production.

-3. Human Error.
-Inadvertent cable disconnection or faulty wires won’t derail your daily operations.
+3. Avoid Human Error.
+Mistakes happen, but you wont’ have to worry about inadvertent cable disconnection or faulty wires derailing your daily operations.

-4. Reputation.
+4. Maintain Your Reputation.
 Keeping an open line of contact with customers is critical to maintain the relationship.

 How to Upgrade Your Business